imjasonh/globetrotter/README.md

 Globetrotter is a three-dimensional strategy game for two or more players.

+The goal of the game is for players to explore, conquer and defend a planet, primarily using their Rover piece, which players take turns moving and performing actions.

 ## The Board

 The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces.

-The bottom pentagon and its surrounding 14 triangles are not used, and cannot be moved or shot thorough.
-Their borders with other spaces are counted as Fortifications that cannot be destroyed.
-This means that players only need to build 4 Fortifications around southern HQ spaces to be able to build a Building on those spaces.

-The playable board has 11 pentagonal spaces and 66 triangle spaces.
+The bottom pentagon and its surrounding 14 triangles are not used, so the playable board has 11 pentagonal spaces and 66 triangle spaces.
+The 11 pentagonal spaces are called HQ spaces.

 The spaces should have magnets embedded to firmly attach pieces even upside down, and the globe should spin to let players see all sides.

-The 11 pentagonal spaces are called HQ spaces.
+## Setup

-Players start by rolling off to go first, and place a single Rover in an empty HQ space.
+Players start by rolling off to go first, and place a single Rover in an empty HQ space anywhere on the planet.
+Players roll off again to take the first turn.

 ## Actions